 Schama appears to believe that all migrants are like his own clever Jewish parents who emigrated to England during the 1940’s.
 In his view all migrants are the same and any number of them, no matter how many millions, can be integrated into the wealthy West.
 And since neither rape nor anti-Westernism are unique to Islam, nor are either of them central tenets of Islam (really?), there is really nothing to worry about.
 All we have to worry about is our own bigotry and our own ineptness at integrating those whose only wish is to contribute to our societies.
 Right.
 My own opinion is that we are not all the same, we don’t all want the same thing and that when it comes to immigration numbers matter.

 Sometimes my vision of a perfect day is to hear that Simon Schama has become the latest victim of a Muslim migrant attack, like this Good White who was raped by a Somali.
 The rapist will now be sent back to Somalia, something for which the rape victim allegedly feels sorry and partly responsible.
 Christ.
 Still, if someone has to be the victim of Muslim ‘enrichment’ let it be the people who wanted them here in the first place.
 It is a kind of justice when the Simon Schamas of this world have to personally bear the consequences of their smug, self-righteous beliefs.
-Unfortunately it is 3-year-old children and the women of Europe who are at present bearing those consequences.
+Unfortunately it is 3-year-old children and the women of Europe who are at present bearing most of those consequences.

 For some reason I just don’t care about the people now landing on Greek beaches, whether they are Muslims or black Africans.
 I would like to say that this is due to ‘compassion fatigue’ but the truth is I couldn’t have cared less from day one.
 And it’s no use telling me I should care.
 ‘Should’ doesn’t enter into my feelings.
 I find I can sympathise with the Jews of the 1930’s, with the Ugandan Asians in the 1970’s and with the Japanese in the Tohoku earthquake and Tsunami of 2011.
 I also sympathise a little with the presently persecuted Christian minorities in the Middle East.
 Yet even with these groups my concern keeps itself well within reasonable limits.
-I think it’s a pity while I’m watching the news and immediately forget about it once the news has finished.
+I think it’s a pity for the duration of the news but have immediately forgotten about it once the news has finished.
 And when I look inside myself I find I have no positive feelings towards the current Muslim and black migrants.
-This is because I view past immigration from their countries as one long list of cons with absolutely no pros that I can discern.
+This is because I view past immigration from their countries as one long list of cons with no pros that I can discern.
 I look upon these people as ‘them’ rather than ‘us’, the enemy rather than ‘friends I have yet to meet’.
 Unlike Simon Schama who wants to spread his love around equally and indiscriminately, I want to save mine for the people I actually like.
-This seems to me a more human attitude than the love-for-all-mankind of the Jesus wannabes.
+This seems to me a more human attitude than the love-for-all-mankind of Jesus wannabes.
 Though most progressive liberals who subscribe to this idea probably don’t realise it, I’m pretty sure it is a Christian idea and not something innate to all humans.
 If progressives want to adopt this Christian idea that’s fine.
 I just find it odd since they generally sneer at anything connected with Christianity.

 Simon Schama certainly seems to view everyone as ‘us’ (apart from Mark Steyn and Nigel Farage, who are of course hateful, bigoted racists).
 He also sees the current migrant crisis as a win-win situation.
 Westerners will win by adding lots of energetic young Muslims to their sclerotic and ageing societies, as well as being able to put into practice their ideas of brotherly love and solidarity, something they generally only pay lip service to.
 On the other hand Muslims will win by escaping from the conflicts that unfortunately and totally inexplicably spring up like weeds wherever Muslims are to be found.
 Of course there is no danger that they will bring their conflicts with them.